 E-Payments on WordPress

-This WordPress plugin allows transactions to be automatically deposited or withdrawn from the department’s speedchart, as the service is integrated with the UBC Financial Management System (FMS).
+This WordPress plugin allows transactions to be automatically deposited into the department’s cost centre and program, as the service is integrated with Workday.
 Using the ePayment plugin in WordPress, you can use a website to host information about your product or service and allow users to make payments online.
 This can be accomplished with a simple Gravity Form or, for multiple product offerings, by using the Shopping Cart plugin.

 How do I get started?